Finding Types of Research

 Search Library Databases With PICO(T) Tools

-The CINAHL database offers a PICO specific search.
+The CINAHL database offers a PICOT specific search.
 You can access and use this tool by following the steps below.

 1. Log into the database using the link above.

-2. Select the PICO Search link under the search boxes, as shown in the image below.
+2. Select the PICOT link above the search boxes, as shown in the image below.

-1. In the form that pops up, enter your PICO terms in the appropriate fields.
-The image below gives an example of a search for diabetes in the P search box and physical activity in the I search box.
+1. In PICOT Guided Search form, enter your PICO(T) terms in the appropriate fields.
+The image below gives an example of a search for diabetes in the Population, Problem or Patient search box and physical activity in the Intervention search box.

 Cochrane PICO Search